wassim2u/Benchmark/README.md

 ## Installation
 In order to run the benchmarking suite, you would require the libraries listed in the `requirements.txt` file.

-For Archer, you will need access to the private project in order to install it for the benchmarking to run sucessfully by default.
+For Archer, you will need access to the private project in order to install it for the benchmarking to run successfully by default.
 Please reach out to Luo Mai or any members of the team working in Archer.
 As an alternative, any lines that call onto the Archer library will need to be commented out.

 # Running the Suite